ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 RESOURCE_LIMIT (code=0x02):

 : This indicates that the context was closed to save resources.
-The recipient SHOULD limit its future registration of resource-incentive contexts.
+The recipient SHOULD limit its future registration of resource-intensive contexts.

 Receipt of an unknown close code MUST be treated as if the NO_ERROR code was present.
 Close codes are registered with IANA, see {{iana-close-codes}}.